C0L/Homa-NIC/README.md

 The steps to access these memory regions are discuessed within the kernel module and application section.
 We deal here only with the application interface once the channel has been opened.

-### Host-to-Card Metadata
+### Host-to-Card and Card-to-Host Metadata

-Sendmsg and recvmsg requests are encoded in this structure
+Sendmsg and recvmsg requests are encoded in the following 64 byte structure.
 ```C
 struct msghdr_t {
     uint32_t unused;